 Did you know that nine out of every 10 fish caught by American recreational anglers are dependent on wetlands at some stage of their life cycles?
-Did you know that 5 to 7 million waterfowl depend on wetlands such as the prairie pothole region?
-America loses an average of 100,000 acres of natural wetlands per year to draining and development projects.
-This trend will continue and likely accelerate due to weakened federal protections for wetlands under the Clean Water Act.
+Did you know that every species of duck, goose and swan in North America depends on wetland habitat throughout their life cycle, with as many as 70 percent of all North American ducks originating from the Prairie Pothole Region alone?
+Wetlands are an indispensable part of our sporting traditions, yet America loses an average of 13,800 acres of wetlands each year to draining and development projects.
+This trend will continue and possibly accelerate due to weakened federal protections for wetlands under the Clean Water Act.

 Sportsmen are keenly aware of the value of clean rivers, lakes, streams and wetlands and the crucial habitat they provide for our favorite critters.
 It is imperative that we restore the protections for these waters that have been lost in recent years.